About Red Hat, Inc.

 Change in Company Type

-If acquired by IBM, Red Hat would continue to operate independently as a distinct part of Big Blue's cloud division.
-Its open source software concerning Linux-based software (the preferred computer language for cloud applications) would help IBM develop its hybrid cloud computing services.
-IBM has fallen behind companies such as Amazon, Google, and Microsoft, in the race to provide cloud computing services.
-The addition of Red Hat would enable IBM to offer a software-centric approach to hybrid clouds.
+IBM's $34 billion acquisition of Red Hat brings Red Hat's open source Linux-based software (the preferred computer language for cloud applications) to IBM.
+IBM has fallen behind companies such as Amazon, Google, and Microsoft in the race to provide cloud computing services.
+The addition of Red Hat is to enable IBM to offer a software-centric approach to hybrid clouds.
 IBM and Red Hat have partnered to offer software services for about 20 years.
-The deal was expected to close in late 2019.
+As part of IBM, Red Hat is to operate independently and report as part of the Cloud and Cognitive Software segment.
+The deal closed in mid-2019.

-The company’s application-related products generate about 20% of sales.
-The segment’s products include Red Hat JBoss Middleware, which are offerings for running and managing applications across hybrid cloud environments; Red Hat Mobile Application Platform, software development tools for enterprise mobile applications; and Red Hat Storage, software for managing large, unstructured or semi-structured data at using commodity hardware in hybrid cloud environments.
+The company's application-related products generate about a quarter of sales.
+The segment's products include Red Hat JBoss Middleware, which are offerings for running and managing applications across hybrid cloud environments; Red Hat Mobile Application Platform, software development tools for enterprise mobile applications; and Red Hat Storage, software for managing large, unstructured or semi-structured data using commodity hardware in hybrid cloud environments.

-Red Hat is based in Raleigh, North Carolina and has significant facilities in the US.
-Around the world the company has about 95 offices in 35 countries.
+Red Hat is based in Raleigh, North Carolina and has significant facilities in the US as well as about 100 offices in some 40 countries.

 Sales and Marketing

-Red Hat sells directly to users through its sales staff and website.
+Red Hat has an extensive sales network.
+It sells directly to users through its sales staff and website.
 Other sales channels include certified cloud and service providers, distributors, embedded technology partners, independent software vendors, systems integrators, and value-added resellers.
 Makers of computer hardware also sell systems with Red Hat software installed.

 Red Hat's customers are in a variety of industries, including financial services, government, healthcare, retail, telecommunications, and transportation.
-US government agencies account for about a 10th of revenue.
+The US government and its agencies account for about a 10th of revenue.

 Although Red Hat originally offered support for consumer-oriented Linux products, the company shifted its focus entirely to the more lucrative business of supporting and servicing Linux technologies in enterprise environments.
 Companies have embraced open-source platforms for back-end tasks such as managing data center operations including virtualization, server and data management, and enterprise application integration.